Things to See and Do in Cantabria

 Valles de Asón y Miera

-Cantabria is defined by its valleys and in the east there are two little known gems in the Ason and Miera valleys which head inland from Laredo and Lierganes respectively.
+Cantabria is defined by its valleys and in the east there are two little-known gems in the Ason and Miera valleys which head inland from Laredo and Lierganes respectively.

 Cuevas de Covalanas

-Face to face with prehistory
+Face to face with prehistoric art

 One of the smallest visitable caves but a real favourite with paintings of red hind and occupation dating back 45,000 years - limited to 6 people at a time & advance booking essential.